FAQ

 WATCHING SKATING EVENTS ON TV OR ONLINE

 See this guide for more details.
 Major international competitions such as the Grand Prix Series, European/Four Continents Championships, and World Championships are aired on TV channels or streaming services around the world.
 Major national championships are usually available within their respective countries.
-Organizers of small competitions, such as the Challenger Series and Senior Bs, sometimes provide streams on Youtube or other websites.
-The official Skating ISU Youtube streams most major competitions, but the streams are blocked in countries that have purchased broadcasting rights for those competitions, regardless of whether those competitions will actually be shown in those regions.
+The official Skating ISU Youtube streams most major competitions, but the streams are blocked in countries that have purchased broadcasting rights for those competitions.

 The Skating ISU Youtube channel archives all of its livestreams.
 Videos from skating competitions may also be uploaded to Youtube by fans.
 Search skaters’ names and filter by upload date for the latest videos.

 Non-geoblocked streams are available for some skating competitions.
 We will try to provide these links in our streaming info posts.
-If you would like to watch a stream that is blocked in your country, consider using a VPN (Virtual Private Network).
+If you would like to watch a stream that is blocked in your country, we recommend using a VPN (Virtual Private Network) to change your IP address location.
 Free VPNs are available online, but the more reliable ones usually require a fee.

 ATTENDING SKATING EVENTS